ptagseth/kanoa-software/docs/products/quality/configuration/check-sheets.md

 By selecting the **Required** field, a check item is required to be completed before submitting the check sheet.

 #### DYNAMIC
 This option is only visible if there is a tolerance selected for the check item.

-#### CHECK TYPE
-The three check types are Check, Calculated and Trigger.
-* **Check** – Check value data is collected manually or from a defined data source.
-* **Calculated** – Check value data is calculated based on other check values.
-* **Trigger** – Check value is used as a trigger to pull other check values.

 ### Data Properties
 #### DATA TYPE